alexanbj/blog/_posts/001 - hello world.markdown

 Here we go again.
 Inspired by [Magnus Romnes](http://romnes.github.com/) I decided to setup my own blog that will probably never be updated.
 The cool thing is that this blog is driven by [Blogofile](http://www.blogofile.com/), a static website compiler written in Python.
-Why is that cool, yoy ask?
+Why is that cool, you ask?

 It is cool because static HTML is safe, there's nothing executable and no databases like when using Wordpress, where security holes are discovered all